Grafton Correctional Institution

 The Grafton Correctional Institution is a state prison for men located in Grafton, Lorain County, Ohio, owned and operated by the Ohio Department of Rehabilitation and Correction.

 The facility was opened in 1988 and houses a maximum of 2,074 inmates at a mix of minimum and medium security levels.

+On August 11, 2026, 19 inmates were injured after being struck by lightning while on the prison yard.
+Three inmates lost consciousness, while 16 were hospitalized.
+Two inmates lost their pulses and were resuscitated by corrections staff before being transported to a hospital.